DaemonSnake/gcc-abbreviated-cpp-lambda/README.md

 ```
 ## How to use

-Download the sources of gcc-7.1.0 [Archive](https://gcc.gnu.org/mirrors.html), apply the patch and build it for your platform. (git add -A; git commit -am "Init"; git am path/to/patch;)
+Download the sources of gcc-7.1.0 [Archive](https://gcc.gnu.org/mirrors.html), apply the patch and build it for your platform.

+git add -A; git commit -am "Init"; git am path/to/patch/*.patch;

 ## Todo